MickMiller/PythonCrashCourse/README.md

 # TestFramework
+20190724 Chapters up to and including ch10 added.
+    oodemo and oer.py (Oodemo Expected Results) may prove useful.

 20190524 PyCharm runs everything is used to run plus Ch3 Try It Yourself (TIY)

 20190507 PyCharm Runs ch1 and ch3 demos in Python Crash Course with 2